stan-dev/cmdstanpy/docsrc/workflow.rst

 Compile the Stan model
 ^^^^^^^^^^^^^^^^^^^^^^

-The: :class:`CmdStanModel` class manages the Stan program and its corresponding compiled executable and provides properties and functions to inspect the model code and filepaths.
+The: :class:`CmdStanModel` class provides methods to compile and run the Stan program.

-A model object can be instantiated by specifying either the Stan program file path or the compiled executable file path or both.
+A CmdStanModel object can be instantiated by specifying either a Stan file or the executable file.

+By default, when a CmdStanModel object is instantiated from a Stan file, CmdStanPy will automatically compile the model if:

+- CmdStanPy cannot find a corresponding executable file in the same directory, or
+- The timestamp on the executable is older than the Stan file.

+The argument `compile` controls this behavoir.
-If only the Stan program file is specified, by default, CmdStanPy will try to compile the model.
+When ``False`` the model object doesn't try to compile the Stan file.
-If both the model and executable file are specified, the constructor will compare the filesystem timestamps and will only compile the program if the Stan file has a later timestamp which indicates that the program may have been edited.
-The constructor argument ``compile=False`` will override the default behavoir.
+When ``True`` the model compiles the Stan file only if the timestamp is older than the Stan file.
+When ``Force`` the model always compiles or recompiles the mode.

 .. code-block:: python